@{result}

 itemId | str | The ID of the individual item in a For-each block loop.
 For a list, this is its index in the loop, starting at 0.
 For a dictionary, this is the key of the item. | 0 |

-payload | dict | Provided by UI Trigger blocks.
+payload | dict | Provided by UI Trigger blocks or the Run blueprint block.
 The payload varies based on the type of trigger.
 For example, a wf-click event includes information about keys the user pressed while clicking the button.
-A wf-chatbot-message event includes the message the user sent to the chatbot. | {'role': 'user', 'content': 'What is the capital of Japan?'} |
+A wf-chatbot-message event includes the message the user sent to the chatbot.
+When called via the Run blueprint block, the payload contains the data you specified in the block’s payload field. | {'role': 'user', 'content': 'What is the capital of Japan?'} |

 result | varies | The result of the preceding block.
 The type of the result varies based on the block. | Thank you so much for your wonderful review!
 We're thrilled to hear that you've found the perfect tailored blazer with us. |